School Information during COVID-19

-During the COVID-19 outbreak we are aiming to make things as simple as possible for all our parents who are currently overseeing their child’s education.
+During the COVID-19 pandemic we are aiming to make things as simple as possible for all our parents and students.

 This page will be updated regularly so please keep checking back.